metadata toggle

 Use during pregnancy, lactation or lay

-The product is safe for use during pregnancy and lactation.
-However, the product is not permitted for use during lactation in animals producing milk for human consumption (see withdrawal periods).
+Can be used during pregnancy and lactation.
+However, the veterinary medicinal product is not permitted for use during lactation in animals producing milk for human consumption.

 Interactions